emora-chat/GRIDD/knowledge_graph/README.md

 This package contains the supporting data structures for building and maintaining the Knowledge Graph.

-There are two interfaces for adding new knowledge into the Knowledge
-Graph: text files and API.
+Currently, the knowledge that is contained within a Knowledge Graph is specified through the construction of KG text files.

 ## KG Text Files

-Adding knowledge through the creation of text files is recommended when any of the following is true:

-* Knowledge is not crawled programmatically
-* You want:
-    * High designer control
-    * To perform quick knowledge graph modifications (e.g. edge cases, bug fixes, quick tests)

 An example of a KG text file can be found in `example.kg`.

 ### Instantiation

-All entity and predicate types that will be used in your KG text file must be added to the KG before you load your text file.
-When instantiating your KG, you can pass them in as a list to the `nodes` parameter and then `add_knowledge()` as in the following:
+The Base Knowledge Graph contains all primitive entity and predicate types that subsequent Knowledge Graph additions build on top of.

+It is specified in the `base.kg` text file.

+When testing your additions, you must instantiate your Knowledge Graph first with `base.kg`.

 ```
-ontology=['type','person','bot','movie','actor','store',
-      'reason','like','happy','time','now','past','future','watch','go','expr']
-kg = KnowledgeGraph(nodes=ontology)
+kg = KnowledgeGraph('base.kg')
 additions = kg.add_knowledge('example.kg')
 ```